stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-Finally the newly supported types are included in the `layout` mapping:
+Finally the newly supported types are included in the layout mapper:

 ```java
 private static Transformer transformer(Class<?> type) {